Deep Graph Laplacian Regularization for Robust Denoising of Real Images: Experimental Results

-We employ the {\it RENOIR} \cite{anaya2018renoir} dataset, a dataset consisting of low-light noisy images with the corresponding (almost) noise-free versions.
+To see the robustness of our proposal, we begin with experimenting DeepGLR with small data.
+In this experiment, we employ the {\it RENOIR} \cite{anaya2018renoir} dataset, which consists of real low-light noisy images with the corresponding (almost) noise-free versions.
 Specifically, its subset with 40 scenes collected with a Xiaomi Mi3 smart-phone are used in our experiments.
 Since some of the scenes have very low intensities while some of the given ground-truth images are still noisy, we remove the scenes whose ground-truths have: (a) average intensities lower than 0.3 (assuming the intensity ranges from 0 to 1); and (b) estimated PSNRs (provided by \cite{anaya2018renoir}) lower than 36\,dB, leading to 10 valid image pairs.
-Thumbnails of their ground-truth images are shown in Fig.\,\ref{fig:realall}.
-We adopt a two-fold cross validation scheme to verify the effectiveness of our approach.
-In each of the two trials, we perform training on one fold and testing on the other, then evaluate the performance by the averaging of the results of both trials.
+Thumbnails of the images are shown in Figure\,\ref{fig:realall}.